Adastra user documentation

 - Resource consumption and charging

-- Quality Of Service (QOS) queues
+- Quality Of Service (QoS) queues

 srun